+Bones

-Bones People with Colitis are more at risk of developing thinner and weaker bones, known as osteoporosis.
+People with Colitis are more at risk of developing thinner and weaker bones, known as osteoporosis.
 This can be due to ongoing inflammation, smoking, taking steroids or low levels of physical activity.
-Calcium is needed for making bones, and this may be low if your diet doesn't contain enough dairy.
+Calcium is needed for making bones, and this may be low if your diet does not contain enough dairy.
 Weight-bearing exercise, calcium and vitamin D supplements, not smoking and avoiding long-term steroid use can help.
 For some people, medicines can be helpful.
+Find out more at crohnsandcolitis.org.uk/bones.

+Liver

-Find out more in our information on bones.
-Liver Primary Sclerosing Cholangitis, known as PSC affects around 1 in every 100 people with Colitis.
+Primary Sclerosing Cholangitis, known as PSC affects around 1 in every 100 people with Colitis.
 PSC causes inflammation of the bile ducts and can eventually damage the liver.
 Symptoms can include:

-Pain in the top right of the tummy
+- Pain in the top right of the tummy

-Itching
+- Itching

-Fatigue
+- Fatigue

-Weight loss
+- Weight loss

-Your skin and the whites of your eyes becoming yellow, known as jaundice
+- Your skin and the whites of your eyes becoming yellow, known as jaundice

 Some people do not get any symptoms and it may only be picked up on blood tests.

 Some medicines used to treat Colitis, such as azathioprine, can affect the liver.
-Changing

-your treatment may help to reduce this type of liver complication.
+Changing your treatment may help to reduce this type of liver complication.

 Mouth

-It is also common for people with Colitis to get sores or ulcers in their mouth, usually

-when their condition is active.
-These sores can be minor and disappear within a few

-weeks but can occasionally last longer and may need topical steroid treatment.
+It is also common for people with Colitis to get sores or ulcers in their mouth, usually when their condition is active.
+These sores can be minor and disappear within a few weeks but can occasionally last longer and may need topical steroid treatment.

 Hair

-23

-© Crohn's & Colitis UK, 2024

 Losing more hair than usual is common with Colitis.
 Many things can trigger this, including severe flares, poor nutrition, iron and zinc deficiency and surgery.
 This type of hair loss is called telogen effluvium.
 Less often, hair loss may be a side effect of medicines.
 You should not stop taking a medicine unless your doctor has told you to.
 Losing your hair can be distressing, but it'll usually grow back as you get better.
-Speak to

-your IBD team to check what might be causing your hair loss.
+Speak to your IBD team to check what might be causing your hair loss.

 Heart and circulation

 Cardiovascular disease

 People with active Colitis may have a slightly increased risk of cardiovascular disease, including heart problems and strokes.

 You can reduce the risk of having heart problems or a stroke by:

-• Eating a healthy, balanced diet
+- Eating a healthy, balanced diet

-Not smoking
+- Not smoking

-Exercising regularly
+- Exercising regularly

-Keeping an eye on your blood pressure and cholesterol levels
+- Keeping an eye on your blood pressure and cholesterol levels

 Call 999 immediately if you think you may be having a stroke or heart problem.

 Blood clots

 You're more likely to develop blood clots if you have Colitis.
 This includes deep vein thrombosis, known as DVT, in the legs, and pulmonary embolisms in the lungs.

 You're more at risk:

-During a flare-up
+- During a flare-up

-• If you have recently had surgery
+- If you have recently had surgery

-• If you need to stay in bed, for example in hospital
+- If you need to stay in bed, for example in hospital

 To reduce your risk: